MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 ###  How to use

-To use this feature, you must create a new user in the Microsoft 365 admin center, then assign them the Migration Administrator role.
-This role allows access to only to Migration Manager.
+To use this feature, you can assign the migration admin role to a new or existing user.
+This role only allows access to Migration Manager.

 >[!Important]
 >You can continue to use Migration Manager as you currently do today.
 Your projects will continue to work normally.